VinayVirraj/pythonDS/README.md

-# Problem solving in python
+### Problem solving in python starting from brute force methods and deducing optimized algorithm.